BrinnersJ/lotus/README.md

-Just a mess bout to get used to HTML. /n
+Just a mess about to get used to HTML.<br>
 Bryn